nianeyna/fontbrowser/README.md

 # known issues

 The zoom in keyboard shortcut listed in the "View" menu doesn't work unless you also press the shift key.
 This is apparently a known electron issue that they have never fixed for some reason.
 I'm looking in to a workaround.

+On page load the font samples display without styles for a second before properly rendering.